-With few exceptions, workers compensation and employee health insurance costs have also increased markedly in recent years.
+With few exceptions, workers compensation and employee health insurance costs have also increased markedly in recent years and are expected to increase in the future.
 To partially offset these increases, we have increased the amounts of our self-insured retention and deductibles in connection with general and professional liability claims.
 We also have implemented a self-insurance program for workers compensation in all states, and elected non-subscriber status for workers compensation in Texas.
 Due to the nature of our business and the residents we serve, including the risk of claims from residents as well as potential governmental action, it may be difficult to complete the underwriting process and obtain insurance at commercially reasonable rates.
 If we are unable to obtain insurance, or if insurance becomes more costly for us to obtain, or if the coverage levels we can economically obtain decline, our business may be adversely affected.